About

 Tools

-All providers support a powerful feature known as tool calling, and although it is a little complex to understand at first, it can be powerful for building agents.
-The following example demonstrates how we can define a local function (which happens to be a tool), and a provider (such as OpenAI) can then detect when we should call the function.
+The following example demonstrates LLM::Function and how it can define a local function (which happens to be a tool), and how a provider (such as OpenAI) can then detect when we should call the function.
+Its most notable feature is that it can act as a closure and has access to its surrounding scope, which can be useful in some situations:

 #!/usr/bin/env ruby